shea-parkes/vim-config/README.md

 ## Background

-I'm still actually planning on having Spacemacs as my primary editor, but there are a lot of times it is nice to spawn a Vim instance and do a little work.
+I'm still actually planning on having Spacemacs or NeoVim as my primary editor, but there are a lot of times it is nice to spawn a Vim instance and do a little work.
 I'm tired of letting the configuration of those Vim instances be left to the whim of others, so I'm going to do some light planning.

 ## Plugin ~manager